Last Updated 2 months by Emily Standley-Allard

 First of all, protect yourself with the legal templates, you’ll be covered with a complete binding contract, and second of all get your payment in advance!

-For heavens sake’s!
-Even freelancers on Fiverr get paid in advance for everything!
+For heavens sakes!
+For example, I get paid in advance on Influencer Active and freelancers on Fiverr get paid in advance for everything!

 Establish if you are going to provide revisions (if you write the post) and that you have rights to final copy, headlines and archiving rights.

-Be careful with the rate of how often you choose to publish sponsored material.
+Be careful with the rate of your competition and also how often you choose to publish sponsored material on your own website.
+Only one time, several times?

 Sponsored blog posts should only be added as helpful supplemental material in line with the vision and objectives of your blog.